tarof429/stuckathome/aws_certified_solutions_architect/Exam.md

 10. Q: Suppose you want a user to upload files to an S3 bucket.
 Instead of manually process the files, how can you let AWS process them automtatically?
 A:  Create an event source notification that triggers a Lambda function.

+## Databases

+1. Q: Which DynamoDB feature integrates with AWS Lambda to automatically execute functions in response to table updates?
+A: DynamoDB Streams

+2. Q: A customer needs a schema-less database that can seamlessly scale.
+Which AWS database service would you recommend?
+A: DynamoDB

+3. Q: An organization is migrating databases into the AWS Cloud.
+They require a managed service for their MySQL database and need automatic failover to a secondary database.
+Which solution should they use?
+A: RDS with Multi-AZ

+4. Q: How many PUT records per second does Amazon Kinesis Data Streams support?
+A: 1000

+5. Q: Which Amazon Kinesis service stores data for later processing by applications?
+A: Kinesis Data Streams

+6. Q: You need to implement an in-memory caching layer in front of an Amazon RDS database.
+The caching layer should allow encryption and replication.
+Which solution meets these requirements?
+A: Redis

+7. Q: A new application requires a database that can allow writes to DB instances in multiple availability zones with read after write consistency.
+Which solution meets these requirements?
+A: Amazon Aurora Multi-Master (failed)

+8. Q: An organization is migrating their relational databases to the AWS Cloud.
+They require full operating system access to install custom operational toolsets.
+Which AWS service should they use to host their databases?
+A: EC2

+9. Q: An Amazon RDS database is experiencing heavy demand and is slowing down.
+Most database calls are reads.
+What is the simplest way to scale the database without downtime?
+A: Create a Read Replica

+10. Q: An existing Amazon RDS database needs to be encrypted.
+How can you enable encryption for an unencrypted Amazon RDS database?
+A: Take an encrypted snapshot and then create a new database instance from the snapshot.

+11. Q: Which Amazon Kinesis service uses AWS Lambda to transform data?
+A: Kinesis Firehose

+12. Q: How can you scale an Amazon Kinesis Data Stream that is reaching capacity?
+A: Add shards